 Steven Malcolm makes faith-driven hip-hop that's as unique as his multi-cultural background.
-It's a sound grounded in rap's rhythmic delivery, pop's modern melodies, and God's word, glued together by a diverse artist whose music has earned five Dove Award nominations and more than 44 million streams.
+It's a sound rooted in rap's rhythmic delivery, pop's modern melodies, and God's word, glued together by an artist whose music has earned five Dove Award nominations and more than 70 million streams.

 His new album Tree is an eclectic depiction of Malcolm’s past, present, and future.
 Delivering powerful rhymes straight from heaven, Malcolm offers a blend of alluring bops for any occasion.
 One major standout is the single “Summertime” featuring rap icon Snoop Dogg and Jay-Way.
 The hypnotic smash is one of several notable features by award-winning artists.
 Arriving on the heels of the 5-track EP All Is True, Malcolm boasts Shaggy, Social Club Misfits, and KB features on the album.

 Malcolm is a dynamic, crafty storyteller that incorporates a broad range of creative influences into his music.
 He doubles down on his talents with his most reflective album to date, Tree which arrives in June.
 All 16-tracks explore Malcolm’s spiritual depth and versatility as a hip-hop artist.
 Each song reverberates like Sunday-morning spirituals filled with Saturday-evening energy.
 His powerful messages are reinforced with potent production by Grammy-winning heavyweights BoogzDaBeast (Kanye West) and FNZ (A$AP Rocky).
 Tree lands at a time when our society could use a bit of growth and healing.
 “This being my third studio album focused on the growth and fruit that came from a foundation rooted in truth,” Malcolm says.